naveedn/naveed-website/content/posts/2020-03-10-a-sane-and-fair-interviewing-process-for-senior-software-engineers.md

 #### They are an inaccurate proxy for everyday development.

 First and foremost, they are absolutely nothing like what you would be doing on the job.
 I can tell you with 100% certainty that I have **NEVER** needed to use a heap to solve a real-world programming problem, nor have I seriously considered the benefits of iterating through an array in reverse order to improve the efficiency of an application.
 These kinds of problems *don't exist* in modern day software engineering because the power and speed of recent computers make these performance tricks negligible.
 It's a better use of someone's time if they spent the same effort solving more problems than optimizing a single problem.
+Not only that, my gained work experience do not transfer at all to my ability to LeetCode.
+Writing software for 6 years has not made me correspondingly better at LeetCode.
+It's just made me better at writing software.

 It's also worth noting that [one of the most popular problems on LeetCode](https://leetcode.com/problems/number-of-islands) actually advocates "breaking the rules" and committing a programming faux-pas (overwriting state in the passed in matrix) in order to get the optimal solution.
 You shouldn't expect that a candidate, in 25-40 minutes, should consider breaking a tenet of good software engineering in order to solve a problem more efficiently.
 Thats not really fair, is it?
 Nor is that something that you would encourage them to do if they were working on your team, because they would be leaving a trail of state-related bugs everywhere they go.